natebrunelle/2910/markdown/index.md

     - If you attend all of the Guest Speakers, you will be given a bonus added onto your final course score!

     Quizzes are delivered online and are retakeable.
     They are administered by Google, which is a bit harsh when it comes to multiple-select (you get points only for a perfect answer), but hopefully the repeatability will help with that.
-(Note: the quiz location may change.
-You will be alerted via an announcement if this is the case.)
+(Note: if the quiz location changes, you will be alerted via an announcement.)
     There is no limit to the number of times you may retake each quiz.

 - 15% final paper